If You Had Wings

-At the time of the ride's inception, "The Wings of Man" was the slogan of Eastern Air Lines.
-In later years, this passage (spoken by someone other than Welles; perhaps Disney vocal veteran Peter Renaday) ended with a different slogan, "Eastern: we'll be your wings."
+Overview

+Guests passed through a series of colorful theater-like sets with rear-projected short scenes of straw-hat markets, fishermen, limbo dancers, and steel drum bands.
+Locations featured various Eastern destinations, like Mexico, Bermuda, Puerto Rico, the Bahamas, Jamaica, Trinidad, and New Orleans.

+Then, the vehicles reclined into a room with projected snippets of flights taking off on an ovoid-shaped surface.
+Next, film of snow-covered mountains reflected on floor-to-ceiling mirrors.

-Riders disembarked to an area containing an Eastern Air Lines reservation desk.
-Agents stood ready to assist riders with travel arrangements.
+As guests disembarked to an area containing an Eastern Air Lines reservation desk, an agent stood ready to assist riders with travel arrangements.

+Diorama windows allowed the Mexico, Jamaica, and Trinidad scenes to be visible from the WEDWay PeopleMover.

 In 1987, Eastern withdrew its sponsorship and the attraction closed on June 1 of that year.
 Eastern itself went out of business four years later.

-Interaction with the WEDway PeopleMover

-Large diorama windows, two on the right and one on the left, allowed the Mexico, Jamaica, and Trinidad scenes to be visible to riders on the Tomorrowland Transit Authority (then WEDWay PeopleMover).
-The window on the left was covered up when If You Had Wings was replaced with Delta Dreamflight.

 Successors

 After the closing of the original attraction, new attractions were created to inhabit the same space.